Andrey-Zelenskiy/samosa/src/samosa/particle/INDEX.md

 and __geometrical__.

 - Given a vertex and bond stabilizers, determine possible particle orientations;
 - Patchy particles: given a patch location, determine the number of unique faces and orientations;

+## Comments

+To avoid a large number of conflict checks, it makes sense to define the `Particle` class based only on the point group.
+Afterwards, we can define several class methods that define a particle object from other quantities.